Flat Top Grill or Charcoal Grill: What Makes The Perfect Burger?

 The pros of cooking Burgers on a flat top grill come down to moisture content and texture of the cooked Burgers.
 The flat top grill is a radiating heat source, so the Burger cooks evenly thanks to a very precise and even cooking plane.

-The process of cooking on a flat top grill versus charcoal grills is really an argument about control.
+The process of cooking on a flat top versus charcoal is really an argument about control.
 The flat top grill allows for the outcome of cooked Burgers to be even, whereas the outcome of cooking Burgers on a charcoal grill is uneven.

 If you want a more consistent, bulk batch of Burgers, go for the flat top grill.
 If you want the chore of cooking Burgers individually, go for the charcoal grill.